 Mimer Receiver Voting - Diversity

-When you have problems to receive for exaple your portables or marine radios.
+When you have problems to receive for example your portables or marine radios.

 Multiple base station receivers is an easy way of getting better coverage for hand portable radios that have low output power.
-But in radio systems with multiple receivers on the same channel you will often receive the same audio from several receivers at the same time, with different signal strengths.
+Multiple base stations is also practical in marine systems where you have a long coast line or for example a long river to cover.

 In the drawing below three radio sites with the same Marine-VHF radio channel are connected to one PC operator.
 One radio site also have a second channel (CH23).
 The three CH16 receivers are connected in a Voting group in SoftRadio.

 If a ship is between site A and site B, both receivers will pick up the signal.
 The voting system will then determine which of the two signals are the strongest and present only that signal to the operator.